 I am a PhD candidate (ABD status, having completed all requirements but my dissertation) in Electrical and Computer Engineering at Carnegie Mellon University in Pittsburgh Pennsylvania, where I am advised by Onur Mutlu.
-I was named a Google PhD Fellow in 2015 as well as a John and Claire Bertucci Graduate Fellow.
+I was named a Google PhD Fellow in 2015 as well as a John and Claire Bertucci Graduate Fellow in 2013.
 My research focuses on designing reliable, high-performance, and energy-efficient memory architectures.
 I am a passionate lecturer who still has an itch to teach.

 I received my BS at the University of California at Los Angeles in Computer Science in 2010 and my MS at Carnegie Mellon University in Electrical and Computer Engineering in 2014.
 I interned at Google during the summer of 2014, where I worked with Partha Ranganathan, Jichuan Chang, Kim Hazelwood, Joel Coburn, and Rama Govindaraju.
 I interned at Facebook from 2013 to 2014, where I worked with Qiang Wu and Sanjeev Kumar, and again from the fall of 2014, where I worked with Qiang Wu and Yee Jiun Song.
 I also interned at Hewlett-Packard Labs in Palo Alto, California from 2006 to 2012 under the guidance of Rich Friedrich, Partha Ranganathan, Mehul Shah, and Jichuan Chang.